 When is the best time to visit Alaska?

 The best time to visit Alaska is between mid-June and mid-September.
-The warmer weather and long days make this a particularly pleasant time of year, with temperatures around the mid-to-late teens.
+The warmer weather and long days make this a particularly pleasant time of year, with temperatures in the cool-but-comfortable range of 60-67°F.

 Alaska’s wildlife, including bears, sea otters, seals and whales, is visible throughout this period, with June and July the best months for sightings.

 The weather in Alaska changes very quickly at any time of year.
 However, many excursions stop operating in early September, in anticipation of the winter weather.
 The winter months are best avoided, unless you’re looking for winter sports or to see the northern lights in extreme conditions.

 Alaska Climate Guide

 |Anchorage||-7°C 23mm||-3°C 21mm||1°C 17mm||7°C 14mm||13°C 18mm||17°C 29mm||19°C 50mm||17°C 66mm||13°C 68mm||5°C 46mm||-2°C 28mm||-6°C 30mm|

 |Barrow||-22°C 4mm||-24°C 4mm||-22°C 4mm||-14°C 5mm||-4°C 4mm||4°C 7mm||8°C 24mm||6°C 25mm||1°C 16mm||-7°C 11mm||-15°C 6mm||-21°C 4mm|

 |Denali National Park||-15°C 27mm||-13°C 28mm||-9°C 29mm||-2°C 21mm||7°C 21mm||14°C 59mm||16°C 86mm||13°C 91mm||7°C 64mm||-3°C 39mm||-11°C 31mm||-14°C 31mm|